 Microcurrent treatment during pregnancy

-Even though microcurrent treatment is one of the most beneficial treatments for your skin, you should avoid it during this period of your life.
-Even FOREO’s BEAR, the safest microcurrent device on the market.
+Even though microcurrent treatment is generally a safe and one of the most beneficial treatments to tone the muscles in your face and reduce the look of wrinkles, it would be best to avoid it during this period of your life.
+Even FOREO’s BEAR™ 2, the safest microcurrent device on the market.

-While pregnant, a woman will experience a lot of changes and skin conditions.
+While pregnant, a woman’s body experiences many changes, including various skin conditions.
 That’s why the skincare products that you are going to use during pregnancy should be hypoallergenic, non-comedogenic, and fragrance-free.
-Also, pick a product that hydrates skin.
+Also, pick a product that hydrates the skin.

-To sum it up… Pregnancy is a wonderful time, but it’s also a time when you need to be extra careful with your skincare and beauty routine.
-Also, don’t forget about taking care of your inside beauty.
+In conclusion, pregnancy is a wonderful time, but it’s also a time when you need to be extra careful with your skincare and beauty routines.
+Don’t forget about taking care of your inside beauty.
 Find what makes you happy and relaxed and stick to it.
-Happy preggo means a happy baby!
+A happy mom means a happy baby!